 There are three grants to take note of:

-These three combined entitle you to up to $80,000 for a resale flat of any size and in any location.
+These three combined entitle you to up to $95,000 for the purchase of a 2- to 4-room resale flat (excluding 3Gen flats) in any location

 To qualify for all three though, you’ll need:

 Applying with your siblings?
-Under the Orphans Scheme, you can go as big as a new 4-room flat in a non-mature estate and get a grant of up to $80,000.
+Under the Orphans Scheme, you can go as big as a new 5-room flat in a non-mature estate and get a grant of up to $80,000.

 Or you can go for a resale HDB with one to three other single (Singaporean) friends or your (Singaporean or PR) siblings.
 The Singles Grant (capped at a combined monthly income of < $14,000) will then give you: